Transition from Your Office to a Virtual Business

 - You miss the water cooler.
 You no longer casually bump into your staff at the water cooler or the kitchen.
 But, what if you had a virtual water cooler?
 Slack and other forms of communication are great replacements for quick check-ins.

 - Build your team.
 If you already have a team, then support them as you transition from your office to a virtual business.
 Since people don’t like change, they may need some additional hand-holding in the beginning.
 With a virtual business, no one’s commuting to the office.
 As a result, consider hiring team members who live outside of your local region.

 - Create structure.
-I tell my clients that structure gives you freedom.
-If you don’t have standard operating procedures (SOP), then create them now.
+Structure gives you freedom.
+That’s what I tell the accounting professionals whom I coach.
+If you lack standard operating procedures (SOP), then create them now.
 Workflows and processes ensure consistent quality work.
 SOP’s reduce the likelihood that someone decides to “wing it,” eventually cascading into larger problems down the road.

 - The money part.
 This boils down to cash flow and profits.
-You don’t want to appear highly profitable on paper, but experience serious cash flow problems.
+You don’t want to appear highly profitable on paper, while experiencing serious cash flow problems.
 Both are equally important.

 - Pricing.
-Switching to a virtual business lowers your overhead and increases your profit margins.
-Many entrepreneurs make the mistake of lowering their prices because their costs are down.
+The switch to a virtual business lowers your overhead and increases your profit margins.
+Many accounting professionals mistakenly lower their prices because costs are down.
 Don’t do that.
 The value of your service isn’t connected to your physical location.
 Your clients hire you for your expertise.

 - Collections.
-Entrepreneurs are often the biggest block to collecting money.
+Accounting professionals are often the biggest block to collecting money for their services.
 Either you lack the structure or you avoid dealing with the money collections part.
 The mechanics are easy to implement, whether it’s a virtual terminal or automated payments.
-Where do you block money from flowing into your business?
+Where do you block money from flowing into your accounting practice?